XR-29 Solution | Achieve XR-29 Compliance Today with Z-DOSE29

 What is Z-DOSE29?

 Z-DOSE29 is an intuitive dose monitoring device developed by Zetta Medical Technologies to make your CT scanner compliant with the XR-29 standard, CMS and Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) dose monitoring requirements.
-It is considered non-invasive, meaning no changes to the CT scanner hardware of software are required.
+It is a XR-29 solution and is considered non-invasive, meaning no changes to the CT scanner hardware of software are required.
 It connects to your network (just like a PACs system) and it interacts with the CT scanner through secure, precise and fast networking techniques.

 Is Z-DOSE29 a FDA 510(k) cleared device?